 The brilliance of a princess cut diamond sometimes hides inclusions which can make it a more affordable option for budget-conscious buyers.
 As with any diamond, customers should consider the 4 Cs – cut, color, clarity, and carat weight.
 These factors will play an important role in the final price of a diamond engagement ring, regardless of the shape.

 Popularity and trends with princess cut diamond engagement rings

 Princess cut rings have been gaining in popularity so much so that they are now considered the second most popular style after the round brilliant cut ring.
 While the round cut remains a popular choice, as more brides wish to break away from the traditional options they are being drawn to the beauty and uniqueness of the princess cut.
 One of the reasons that princess cut diamonds are a popular choice is that they appear larger from the side view, despite being somewhat smaller in diameter than round diamonds.

 Princess cut diamonds are usually a little less expensive than round diamonds because of the way they are cut.
-There is more wastage when cutting a round diamond, which requires roughly 1 carat of rough diamond to create a 0.40ct polished diamond.
-A princess cut diamond by contrast requires roughly 1 carat of rough diamond to create a 0.80ct to 0.90ct polished diamond.
+There is more wastage when cutting a round diamond, which requires roughly 1 carat of a rough diamond to create a 0.40ct polished diamond.
+A princess cut diamond, by contrast, requires roughly 1 carat of a rough diamond to create a 0.80ct to 0.90ct polished diamond.
 This reduction in waste (or greater yield) means that it is less expensive to buy princess cut rings than round cut rings.
 Learn more about diamond pricing.

 Those that choose to buy princess cut engagement rings are not likely to be disappointed by their brilliant sparkle and radiant beauty.
 Any engagement ring is a personal choice and should reflect the devotion and love a couple will pledge to each other.